Phantom 309: Cultural allusions

+The song is a version of the vanishing hitchhiker ghost story, but the driver, not the hitchhiker, is the ghost.

 In the movie Pee-wee's Big Adventure, protagonist Pee-wee Herman, hitchhiking at night, is given a ride by trucker Large Marge, who proceeds to tell him of a horrible accident that occurred on the night in question years before, scaring him so that he requests to be let off sooner than he planned.
 Arriving at a truck stop, she advises him to tell the wait staff that Large Marge sent him, and drives away cackling.
 When he walks in the restaurant and mentions her name, the staff and regulars confirm that Marge perished in that very accident.